aaugustin/mtefd/multiple-template-engines.rst

   historical behavior of ``makemessages`` may help.

 An alternative would be to switch to Babel_ for extracting translatable strings.
-It would solve the problems described above at the cost of adding a dependency and requiring developers to write an appropriate configuration file for each project.
-In contrast ``makemessages`` can take advantage of the structure of Django projects to handle common use cases automatically.
-Since it isn't clear that the advantages outweigh the drawbacks and in order to minimize changes, this idea is rejected from the scope of this project.
+It would solve the problems described above at the cost of adding an optional dependency. ``makemessages`` would become a wrapper around Babel and invoke it with an appropriate configuration.
+This option will be considered and may be chosen during the implementation phase.

 Management commands
 -------------------